New York Pass and tourist cards: complete guide 2026

 📌 If, on the other hand, this is your first time in New York, and you have at least 4-5 full days to devote to visiting, with the intention of seeing as much as possible, the Explorer Pass is not the ideal choice.

-In this case, it is much more convenient to opt for a New York Pass, which allows you to visit many more attractions, making the most of the available days.
+In this case, it is better to opt for a New York Pass, which allows you to visit many more attractions, making the most of the available days.

 Where to buy it

-The NYC Explorer Pass is conveniently purchased online, prior to departure.
+Explorer Pass is conveniently purchased online, before departure.

 After purchase, you will receive the pass directly via email, in digital format with QR Code.